vesuxyz/docs/blog/2024-11-18-4-months-review/index.md

 ## Market Breakdown

 Next, we highlight the breakdown of Vesu markets in terms of their contribution to the overall TVL.
 Figure 2 gives the percentage breakdown across the six initial markets _ETH_, _STRK_, _USDC_, _USDT_, _WBTC_, _wstETH_.
 The first observation is that the overall TVL on Vesu is mostly driven by the _ETH_, _STRK_ and _USDC_ markets.
-These three markets combined account for more than 90% of the overall Vesu TVL at hte time of writing this post.
+These three markets combined account for more than 90% of the overall Vesu TVL at the time of writing this post.
 The figure further shows that the _ETH_ market share has continuously grown since launch and is currently at over 50%.
 Over the same period the market share of _STRK_ has decreased significantly.
-To one part, these observations are driven by the market prices of the respecitve assets.
+To one part, these observations are driven by the market prices of the respective assets.
 However, they also reflect a consistent net inflow of _ETH_ into Vesu.

 ![Vesu 4-Months TVL Breakdown](./2024-07-15_2024-11-17_tvl_breakdown.png "Vesu 4-Months TVL Breakdown")
 _Figure 2: Breakdown of TVL in Vesu markets since launch._